TriMap: Large-scale Dimensionality Reduction Using Triplets: Experiments

 \section{Experiments}

 In this section, we apply TriMap on a set of real-world as well as synthetic datasets and compare the results to t-SNE, LargeVis, UMAP, and PCA methods.
 The datasets used in our experiments are listed in Table~\ref{tab:runtime} and a short description is given in the appendix.
 All experiments are conducted on a single machine with 2.6 GHz Intel Core i5 CPU and 16 GB of memory.
 We limit the runtime of each algorithm to 12 hours.
 For implementations, we use the default \texttt{sklearn} implementation for t-SNE and the official implementations of LargeVis and UMAP provided by the authors\footnote{\url{https://github.com/lferry007/LargeVis}}\footnote{\url{https://github.com/lmcinnes/umap}}.
-Due to lack of space, we provide the comparison to the LargeVis results as well additional TriMap results on the larger datasets in the appendix.
+Due to lack of space, we provide the comparison to the LargeVis results as well as additional TriMap results on the larger datasets in the appendix.

-In order to have a fair comparison, we use the default parameter values for all methods, including ours ($m=10$, $m^\prime = 5$, $r=5$, $\gamma = 500$, and 400 iterations).
-Also to reduce the overhead induced by the dimensionality of the data in the nearest-neighbor search step, we reduce the number of dimensions of the dataset to 100 if necessary, using the PCA method.
+In order to have a fair comparison, we use the default parameter values for all methods, including ours ($m=10$, $m^\prime = 5$, $r=5$, \stkout{$\gamma = 500$}, and 400 iterations). ([Update] The new default parameters are set to $m=12$, $m^\prime = 4$, $r=3$, $t=0.5$, and $\gamma$-scaled log-transformation has been removed.)
+Also, to reduce the overhead induced by the dimensionality of the data in the nearest-neighbor search step, we reduce the number of dimensions of the dataset to 100 if necessary, using the PCA method.
 To evaluate the local performance, we show the nearest-neighbor accuracy of each result.
 We also show the GS as a measure of global performance.
 The performance measures are shown on top of each figure as a pair \texttt{(NN, GS)}.